- GM is The Computer: can see & manage everything and sees every action.

 - Tension Level handled for all rolls automatically, with handy text.

 - GM Lists of stuff, handy.
-Easy add a new Tic, mutation, secret society to some player - you don't even need to talk to them!
+Easy add a new Tic, mutation, secret society, service firm to some player - you don't even need to talk to them!

 - Edit/remove anything about a player, narrow specialty, items, missions etc - you don't even need to talk to them!
 Handy for pick pockets.

 - Create random characters/npcs with gear, skills, Tics, everything...
 Add an MBD.
 Done in seconds, not a pre-gen and you don't have to explain anything because it's all right in the players face - once you send them the login URL.

 - Hand out digital Forms, auto-processed, GM summary of what to do based on scoring, GM can check on incompleted forms, forms can auto-feedback to the player.
 Saves a lot of time for the GM & keeps the forms relevant (assessing forms

 takes time, no time, no checking, no effort/fun filling it in). eg "You chose conflicting options so you need to stay put while a medicalbot comes to administer corrective pharmaceuticals, please disrobe now."
 (GM will see that too).

 - Noise when a player rolls 20 or 1, otherwise generic for GM overrule etc